Paramagnetic phases of strongly correlated ultracold fermions coupled to an optical cavity: Results and discussion

-The strong density-density response of noninteracting fermions on a square lattice at half filling for zero energy excitations at the nesting vector $\bm{q}$ leads to the onset of the density wave phase at arbitrarily small $U_l$.
+The strong density-density response of noninteracting fermions on a square lattice at half filling for zero energy excitations at the nesting vector $\bm{q}$ leads to the onset of the DW phase at arbitrarily small $U_l$.

-The full phase diagram at half filling is shown in Fig.\,\ref{fig:pd}a).~For small short-range interactions, increasing $U_l$ leads to a FL-DW transition.~In this region of small $U_s$ and $U_l$, the FL-DW phase boundary remains close to the line $N_sU_l=U_s$.~For small $U_l$, increasing the Hubbard short-range interactions $U_s$ from intermediate to strong, leads to a FL-MI transition, where the critical value $U_s^c$ remains constant for increasing $U_l$ (see red square markers).~This is because in this regime the mean-field Hamiltonian \eqref{efH} reduces to the standard Fermi-Hubbard model due the vanishing imbalance, i.e.\,$\langle\hat{\Theta}\rangle=0$.~The critical Hubbard interaction for the FL-MI transition, obtained from the vanishing of $Z_{\vb{e},\vb{o}}$ depicted in Fig.\,\ref{fig:nest}b), remains at $U_s^c= 10.3$ independent of $U_l$ (red square markers).~We point out that at low temperatures, DMFT calculations predict a region across the paramagnetic Mott transition where both the FL and the MI solution coexist \cite{georges1996dynamical,park2008cluster}.~At zero temperature and for $U_l=0$, the thermodynamic FL-MI phase transition occurs precisely at the critical Hubbard interaction $U_s^c$ which is determined by the breakdown of the FL solution obtained using DMFT.~We therefore use this criterion to determine the FL–MI transition within RDMFT.
+The full phase diagram at half filling is shown in Fig.\,\ref{fig:pd}(a).~For small short-range interactions, increasing $U_l$ leads to a FL-DW transition.~In this region of small $U_s$ and $U_l$, the FL-DW phase boundary remains close to the line $N_sU_l=U_s$.~For small $U_l$, increasing the Hubbard short-range interactions $U_s$ from intermediate to strong, leads to a FL-MI transition, where the critical value $U_s^c$ remains constant for increasing $U_l$ (see red square markers).~This is because in this regime the mean-field Hamiltonian \eqref{efH} reduces to the standard Fermi-Hubbard model due the vanishing imbalance, $\langle\hat{\Theta}\rangle=0$.~The critical Hubbard interaction for the FL-MI transition, obtained from the vanishing of $Z_{\vb{e},\vb{o}}$ depicted in Fig.\,\ref{fig:nest}(b), remains at $U_s^c= 10.3$ independent of $U_l$ (red square markers).~We point out that at low temperatures, DMFT calculations predict a region across the paramagnetic Mott transition where both the FL and the MI solution coexist \cite{georges1996dynamical,park2008cluster}.~At zero temperature and for $U_l=0$, the thermodynamic FL-MI phase transition occurs precisely at the critical Hubbard interaction $U_s^c$ which is determined by the breakdown of the FL solution obtained using DMFT.~We therefore use this criterion to determine the FL–MI transition within RDMFT.

+For sufficiently large $U_s$, increasing the long-range interaction $U_l$ drives a MI-DW transition.~The expected thermodynamic phase transition can be understood by analyzing the model in atomic limit of $t=0$ at zero temperature \cite{panas2017spectral,hruby2018metastability}.~In this limit the eigenstates of the Hamiltonian \eqref{eq5} are Fock states with well-defined number of particles at each site.